 If EIS shares are disposed of at a loss at any time, the loss (after any Income Tax relief has been taken into account) can be offset against income for that year and the previous year instead of being offset against capital gains.

 The Finance Bill 2017 amends the requirements for the Enterprise Investment Scheme (EIS), the Seed Enterprise Investment Scheme (SEIS) and Venture Capital Trusts (VCT) to:

 - Clarify the EIS and SEIS rules for share conversion rights: the rights to convert shares from one class to another will be excluded from being an arrangement for the disposal of those shares within the no pre-arranged exits requirements for the EIS and SEIS for shares issued on or after 5 December 2016.

 - Provide additional flexibility for follow-on investments made by VCTs in companies with certain group structures, to align with EIS provisions, for investments made on or after 6 April 2017

 - Introduce a power to enable regulations to be made in relation to certain share-for-share exchanges to provide greater certainty to VCTs, which will take effect on the date from which Finance Bill 2017 receives Royal Assent.

 - A consultation proposes options to streamline and prioritise the advance assurance service, thereby there is indication HMRC are planning to take this process online to minimise the waiting times of decisions being made.

-So there you have it, if you would like to chat to us about EIS (Enterprise Investment Scheme) then do get in touch with the team on 02078874527 or firstname.lastname@example.org and we’d be happy to talk.
+So there you have it, if you would like to chat to us about EIS (Enterprise Investment Scheme) then do get in contact with us; we’d be happy to talk.